Adversarial Attacks against Binary Similarity Systems: Introduction

 \subsection{Contributions}

 This paper makes the following contributions: \begin{itemize} \item we propose to study the problem of adversarial attacks against binary similarity systems, identifying targeted and untargeted attack opportunities; \item we investigate black-box attacks against DNN-based binary similarity systems, exploring a greedy approach based on instruction insertion.
-Where applicable, we enhance it with partial knowledge of the model sensitivity to instruction types for efficiency; \item we propose Spatial Greedy, a fully black-box technique that matches or outperforms gray-box greedy by using embeddings to guide instruction selection; \item we investigate white-box attacks against DNN-based binary similarity systems, exploring a gradient-guided search strategy for inserting instructions; \item we conduct an extensive experimental evaluation of our techniques for targeted and untargeted attack scenarios against three highly performant~\cite{marcelli2022machine} systems backed by largely different models. \end{itemize}
+Where applicable, we enhance it with partial knowledge of the model sensitivity to instruction types for efficiency; \item we propose Spatial Greedy, a fully black-box technique that matches or outperforms gray-box greedy by using embeddings to guide instruction selection; \item we investigate white-box attacks against DNN-based binary similarity systems, exploring a gradient-guided search strategy for inserting instructions; \item we conduct an extensive experimental evaluation of our techniques for targeted and untargeted attack scenarios against three systems backed by largely different models and with high performance in recent studies~\cite{marcelli2022machine}. \end{itemize}